 Eurasiers generally get along well with other dogs, particularly with those of their own kind.
 They love to play and do not act aggressively.
-Should you have an intact male Eurasier you might have to pay attention if you encounter other intact males as they usual male showing off that often sounds worse than it is might surface.
-Eurasiers were known as cat charmers.
+Should you have an intact male Eurasier you might have to pay attention if you encounter other intact males as they might display the usual male “show-off” beahvior that often sounds worse than it is.
+Eurasiers are known as cat charmers.
 They get along well with cats in their own household if they are properly introduced to them.
 They do differentiate though between cats that live in their own family as opposed to cats they meet outside which they might chase.
 Some Eurasiers have rabbits, chinchillas or guinea pigs as friends in their family too and they do not harm them.

 Warm Weather/Cold Weather

 While the Eurasier loves cold weather and enjoys running through the snow, they like to keep cool in summer.
 Since they have a thick coat, be sure to limit longer walks to the cooler mornings and evenings and offer the dog an air-conditioned place inside the house or a shady place outside to stay.
 Do NOT shave your Eurasier.
 The coat regulates heat and cold.